mauree155/Space-Mission-Report-Dashboard/README.md

 -	Mission details: name, launch year, and company responsible
 -	Mission outcomes: classified as success, failure, partial failure, or prelaunch failure
--	Geographic data: country where the mission originated -Organizational data: name of the company or agency responsible
+-	Geographic data: country where the mission originated
+- Organizational data: name of the company or agency responsible

 In total, the dataset contains 4,630 space missions, of which 4,162 were successful.

+Acess the dataset <a href="https://github.com/mauree155/Space-Mission-Report-Dashboard/blob/main/space_missions.csv">Here</a>

 ## 3. Tools
 The following tools were used to carry out this analysis: